 Civil-military relations; Latin America; peacekeeping operations; comparative foreign policy; international organizations; nuclear policy in Latin America.

-Sotomayor earned his Ph.D. in political science from Columbia University in 2004 and his B.A. degree in international relations from the Technological Autonomous Institute of Mexico (ITAM) in 1997.
-He held a post-doctoral fellowship position at Tulane University’s Center for Interamerican and Policy Research in New Orleans in 2008 and was a public policy scholar in the Mexico Institute at the Woodrow Wilson Center for International Scholars, in Washington DC.
-He has been a recipient of several fellowships, including a Fulbright-Garcia Robles doctoral studies grant, Ford and MacArthur Foundation fellowships, and an Institute for the Study of World Politics fellowship grant, and an Academic Council on the United Nations System (ACUNS) Dissertation Award.
+Sotomayor received his Ph.D. in political science from Columbia University, in New York.
+He joined the Department of National Security Affairs in 2009.
+Previously, he held a post-doctoral fellowship position at Tulane University’s Center for Interamerican and Policy Research in New Orleans and was a public policy scholar in the Mexico Institute at the Woodrow Wilson Center for International Scholars, in Washington DC.

 Additional information about his research and teaching can be found by clicking (here) https://sites.google.com/site/arturocsotomayor/

 - Mexico's Security Failure: Collapse into Criminal Violence.
 Edited with Paul Kenny and Mónica Serrano.
 New York: Routledge, 2012.

 - “Brazil and Mexico in the Nonproliferation Regime.”
 The Nonproliferation Review 20, 1(March 2013): 81-105.

 - "Peacekeeping Effects in South America: Common Experiences and Divergent Effects on Civil-Military Relations.”
 International Peacekeeping 17, 5(November 2010): 629–643.